 Common dBi values of home routers: It’s kinda meaningless

 And that’s the reason why you shouldn’t care about dBi when it comes to picking a home Wi-Fi broadcaster.

 Amped Wireless is an example.
 A few years ago, the company made a big splash, advertising tens of thousands of square feet of coverage for its Wi-Fi 5 routers.
 It hasn’t done well since, not surprisingly.

 Common questions relating to Wi-Fi antennas

 And that brings us to a few frequently asked questions about the Wi-Fi antennas themselves.

 Do more antennas mean better Wi-Fi speeds?

 Not necessarily.
 Generally, a router needs one antenna for each band so that a dual-band router will have two antennas.
 After that, the additional antennas are for extra features, such as MU-MIMO, Beamforming, etc.

 But even then, more antennas don’t necessarily mean more features.
 Also, the number of antennas doesn’t change the range of a router.

 In other words, they change the type of coverage but not the range itself.
 So more antennas might mean faster speed grades, but not always so.

 That’s because ultimately, it’s how the router’s FEM and firmware handles its antennas that matters.
 And a Wi-Fi connection’s speed takes two; the client also needs to support the feature and speed grade of the router for the goodness to happen.

 In short, there’s no need to get too hung up on the number of the little poles sticking out of our Wi-Fi box.

 The general answer is no. That’s because most vendors don’t make directional antennas for their broadcasters, and third-party ones don’t usually work as you might hope, if at all.

-There are directional Wi-Fi antennas, but most a made for outdoor applications.
-So, if you have a specific broadcaster that includes its purpose-built directional antennas, you can give that a try.
+Again, there are directional Wi-Fi antennas, but most a made for outdoor applications.
+So, if you have a specific broadcaster that includes its purpose-built directional antennas, and specific receiver, you can give that a try.